MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-scc-powershell.md

   - Windows 7 Service Pack 1 (SP1)<sup>*</sup>
   - Windows Server 2008 R2 SP1<sup>*</sup>

-  <sup>\*</sup> This version of Windows has reached end of support, and is now only supported when running in Azure virtual machines.
+  <sup>\*</sup> This version of Windows has reached end of support, and is now supported only in Azure virtual machines.
 To use this version of Windows, you need to install the Microsoft .NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Install the .NET Framework](https://docs.microsoft.com/dotnet/framework/install/on-windows-7), [Windows Management Framework 3.0](https://aka.ms/wmf3download), [Windows Management Framework 4.0](https://aka.ms/wmf4download), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

 - Windows PowerShell needs to be configured to run scripts, and by default, it isn't.
 You'll get the following error when you try to connect: